AndreaNardinocchi/placemark/README.md

 ![alt text](image-26.png)

-## MongoDB, Robo 3T, Mongoose
+### MongoDB, Robo 3T, Mongoose

 To connect MongoDb (https://www.mongodb.org) database service to the PlaceMark app, we are using the Robo 3T app https://robomongo.org.
-At that point the Mongoose library has been installed ``npm install mongoose``` and imported into mongo models files :
+At that point the Mongoose library has been installed `npm install mongoose`, and imported into the mongo models files :

 - user.js
 - user-mongo-store.js